-&lt;sup>1 Arrived after meeting commencement with arrival noted in minutes.
+1 Arrived after meeting commencement with arrival noted in minutes.

-&lt;sup>2 Arrived after meeting commencement with arrival noted in minutes.
+$^{^{\}rm 2}$ Arrived after meeting commencement with arrival noted in minutes.

-&lt;sup>3 Arrived on second day with arrival noted in minutes.
+3 Arrived on second day with arrival noted in minutes.

-&lt;sup>4 Arrived after meeting commencement with arrival noted in minutes.
+4 Arrived after meeting commencement with arrival noted in minutes.

-&lt;sup>5 Not all staff were present for the entire meeting
+5 Not all staff were present for the entire meeting

-The gallery contained multiple other attendees as noted in the Attendance Roster attached hereto as Appendix A comprising attendees who signed the attendance book circulated by the Secretary as well as brief summaries of any commentary offered.
-Mr. Sarwark recognized the elected Libertarians in attendance as follows: Jeff Hewitt, Jenn Moore, and Apollo Pazell.
+any commentary offered.
+Mr. Sarwark recognized the elected Libertarians in attendance as follows: Jeff Hewitt6, Jenn Moore, and Apollo Pazell.
 The LNC gave a round of applause.

 Mr. Sarwark verified that all attendees were aware that the "Giant Printed Handout" comprising 99 pages was available for anyone who desired a copy.
-Ms. Harlos reminded the LNC to make use of the electronic One Note notebook.
+Ms. Harlos reminded the LNC to make use of the electronic OneNote notebook.7

-As detailed in the Secretary's Report (see Appendix F), there were no changes in the composition of the Libertarian National Committee (LNC) since the last meeting.
+As detailed in the Secretary's Report (see Appendix F), there were no changes in the composition of the LNC since the last meeting.
 No LNC members or alternates gave advance notice of absence for this meeting.